Siege of Lille (1708): Prelude

 Plan-relief of the fortifications, comprising 16 bastions.
 The citadel is in the background.

 The city had a population of 60,000, making it relatively large for the time.
 Since its capture in 1667, Louis XIV had significantly reinforced it through the work of the engineer Vauban.
 The main defensive line consisted of a wall with 15 bastions, ravelins, and four hornworks, all surrounded by wet moats and reinforced with high, heavy masonry walls.
 Additionally, at the point where the Deûle exited the city, there was a ravelin with two forward-facing tenailles, which would play a crucial role during the siege.
 As was customary, the entire fortress was encircled by a covered way with glacis, featuring small forts in the re-entrant angles, which served as defensive strongpoints.
 After the potential capture of the city, the siege of the citadel would follow—a fully fortified bastioned pentagon designed for maximum defense.
 Through inundation, a third of the city's fortifications could be protected, as well as the entire outer perimeter of the citadel, making it impossible to capture from that direction.
 These fortifications made Lille one of the strongest, if not the strongest, fortresses in Europe.

 The Allies thus faced a massive challenge, even greater than the siege of Namur in 1695.
 The Duke of Boufflers commanded, just like he had done then, the 16,000 strong garrison.
-Boufflers had fallen out of favor after the Battle of Ekeren in 1703 and had not received a field command from Louis XIV since.
+Boufflers had fallen out of favor after the campaign of 1703 and had not received a field command from Louis XIV since.
 The siege presented him with an opportunity to restore his reputation.
 Dupuy-Vauban, a nephew of Vauban, served as chief engineer.
 The city was well supplied with food and military provisions, and there was no shortage of funds.
 Boufflers also ensured careful registration and management of the stockpiles.
 The garrison could also count on significant support from the city's pro-French civilian population.
 While civilians were not allowed to take up arms, volunteer battalions were formed, providing valuable assistance in firefighting, transporting the wounded, and engineering tasks.
 To prevent the city from suffering a bombardment similar to that of Brussels in 1695, the Allies were bought off with 50,000 daalders and 400 bottles of the finest wine.